sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 #### IPFIX data

-An IPFIX data message consists of two hierarchical levels: chunk and snapshots.
-A chunk contains multiple snapshots, and a snapshot is a binary block that can be interpreted using the IPFIX template mentioned above.
+An IPFIX data message consists of a snapshot that is a binary block that can be interpreted using the IPFIX template mentioned above.

 The binary structure of a snapshot is as follows: